ceciliomichael/ClaudeFlow/README.md

-> **Note**: ClaudeCode is designed for use within AI-integrated IDEs (like Cursor).
+> **Note**: ClaudeFlow is designed for use within AI-integrated IDEs (like Cursor).
 While the principles and structure can be adapted for other AI models, the system, commands, and workflows were primarily developed and tested with **Claude 3.7**, which is recommended for the optimal experience.
 See the `vibe-coding-guide.md` for tips on leveraging this system for structured AI-driven development (vibe coding).

-# ClaudeCode System
+# ClaudeFlow System

 A sophisticated project management and execution system built around Claude AI, designed for seamless context retention, efficient planning, and methodical implementation of complex software projects.

 ## Overview

-ClaudeCode enhances Claude's capabilities with structured workflows, persistent memory, and methodical execution.
+ClaudeFlow enhances Claude's capabilities with structured workflows, persistent memory, and methodical execution.
 Using custom commands and a well-defined file structure within the `.session` directory, it maintains project state, tracks progress, and ensures continuity between development sessions.

 ## Custom Commands

-ClaudeCode utilizes slash commands to trigger specific actions:
+ClaudeFlow utilizes slash commands to trigger specific actions:

 | Command | Description |
 |---------|-------------|